NeverBeLazyG/bash-ai-plus/README.md

 ## Known Issues

 - In Command Mode, avoid using single quotes in your requests.\
-	For instance, the command `bai what's the current time?` will not work.
-However, both `bai "what's the current time?"` and `bai what is the current time?` will execute successfully.\
+	For instance, the command `baip what's the current time?` will not work.
+However, both `baip "what's the current time?"` and `baip what is the current time?` will execute successfully.\
 	Please note that this issue is specific to the terminal, and does not occur in Interactive Mode.

 ## Prerequisites